 MICHAEL BURDETT, 2019.
 Human Dignity in a Biotechnological Age.
 In: JOHN LOUGHLIN, ed., Human Dignity in the Judaeo-Christian Tradition: Catholic, Orthodox, Anglican, and Protestant perspectives Bloomsbury.

 I am currently authoring my next book tentatively titled Death and Glory: Humanism, Transhumanism and Christianity.
-It is currently funded by two grants: Co-creating Ourselves?
+It is funded by two grants: Co-creating Ourselves?
 Deification and Creaturehood in an Age of Biotechnological Enhancement (The John Templeton Foundation) and Christian Flourishing in a Technological World (The Issachar Fund).

 The book addresses the following question: What role ought reflection on death play in any vision of life and indeed the glorified life?
 My current research proposes to answer this question by engaging the Christian tradition with transhumanism and humanism more broadly.